ioer-dresden/carto-lab-docker/docs/grass.md

 ## Example Jupyter notebook

-See [this](https://alexanderdunkel.com/01_viewshedanalysis.html) Jupyter notebook for an example to working with GRASS Gis in Carto-Lab Docker (a viewshed analsis).
+See [this](https://alexanderdunkel.com/01_viewshedanalysis.html) Jupyter notebook for an example of working with GRASS Gis in Carto-Lab Docker (a viewshed analysis).